mattscripted/til/cheat-sheets/tech-lead.md

 It is much easier to do your job as a Tech Lead when you have strong relationships across the team, the department, and the business.
 Take the time to naturally grow relationships, and they will pay dividends time and time again.

+- Talk to other Tech Leads or Managers to learn how they overcome challenges

 ## Communicate

 - Communicate early and often